A Survey of RDF Stores & SPARQL Engines for Querying Knowledge Graphs: Preliminaries

-We provide an example of a BGP and its evaluation in \autoref{fig:bgp}.
+In \autoref{fig:bgp}, we provide an example of a BGP along with its evaluation.
 Each row of the results refers to a solution mapping.
 Some solutions map different variables to the same term; each such solution is thus a homomorphism from the BGP to the RDF graph.
-BGPs, when extended with projection, can further be seen as \textit{conjunctive queries} for RDF graphs~\cite{AnglesABHRV17}.

-\paragraph{Navigational Graph Patterns (NGPs)} A key characteristic of graph query languages is the ability to match paths of arbitrary length~\cite{AnglesABHRV17}.
-In SPARQL~(1.1), this ability is captured by \textit{property paths}~\cite{sparql11}, which are regular expressions that paths should match.
-The set $\E$ of \textit{path expressions} can be defined recursively as follows: